Choosing the right words in your writing is like adding spice to your cooking.

 Words Have Power

 “Words are, in my not-so-humble opinion, our most inexhaustible source of magic.”

 That’s a quote by Albus Dumbledore, headmaster of Hogwarts.
 He may be a fictional character, but his quote is certainly grounded in reality.
-Words are magical, capable of great things.Words are magical, says Albus Dumbledore.
-You can use them to your advantage.
+Words are powerful, magical, and capable of great things.Words are magical, says Albus Dumbledore—use them to your advantage.
 Click To Tweet

 The first word is “discover”.
 It has an almost magical sound to it, doesn’t it?
 Like you’re about to discover a lost land, a buried treasure, or a hidden secret to getting more traffic to your website.

 Discover is a great word to use in a headline or a call-to-action (CTA).
 Instead of something mundate like ‘learn’, or ‘get’, lead your promise with ‘discover’ to create intrigue and a sense of action.

 - “Discover 5 ways to get rid of your acne now!” – This makes a great headline and equally great link to an ebook or product page.